Why Your Internal Customers Are Just As Valuable As Your External Customers?

 - Organisations that invest resource (strategy, time, systems and processes) into their internal customers will reap the rewards from external customers as their products, services and marketing communications will satisfy external customer needs and add the most value to your customer experience.

 With the evolution of digital technologies, improving internal communications has become far more accessible and cost-effective to implement.
-I’ve successfully used various digital platforms including Office 365 (SharePoint, OneDrive and Yammer), Google Drive, Hootsuite, Slack and Workplace by Facebook to increase engagement with staff across large, multi-site organisations.
+This could also help to improve employer branding I’ve successfully used various digital platforms including Office 365 (SharePoint, OneDrive and Yammer), Google Drive, Hootsuite, Slack and Workplace by Facebook to increase engagement with staff across large, multi-site organisations.
 This enables us to create contributing communities and centralised communications, maximising engagement with internal customers, which in turn has a positive effect on external customers.
 You need to identify the most suitable platform that offers a scalable solution for your internal customers’ needs.